By Doug Boilesen, 2020

 For examples of Olive Fremstad as a phonograph recording artist as seen in phonograph advertisements and other popular culture ephemera see Olive Fremstad - Recording Artist and Willa Cather Prototype.

 Other Phonograph Connections

 Most of the other phonograph connections in The Song of the Lark are referenced music.
-Music wasn't actually being played by phonographs as part of the story but some of those songs were at the time being made into phonograph records (which can be heard on this page by clicking LISTEN).
+Music wasn't being played by phonographs in the story but some of those referenced songs were at the time being made into phonograph records (which can be heard on this page by clicking LISTEN).

 At the end of this page a Spotify Playlist of "Music in Willa Cather's The Song of the Lark" created by the National Willa Cather Center can be used to hear contemporary recordings of the book's referenced music.